 BIOGRAPHY

-Meret Madörin was born in Northern Germany and grew up in Switzerland.
+Meret Madörin was born in 1987 in Northern Germany and grew up in Switzerland.
 Early on it was clear to her, that both the photographic image and the cinematic moving image, and thus the work behind the camera, would be the common thread of her professional path.
-She has been working in the film industry since 2009 and studied at the Zurich University of the Arts (Bachelor of Arts in Film, CH) until 2013.
-After Meret Madörin worked as an assistant camera for numerous national and international feature films, TV films and series, she completed a Master's degree in Cinematography at the Film University Babelsberg KONRAD WOLF (D).
+She is been working in the film industry since 2009 and studied at the Zurich University of the Arts (Bachelor of Arts in Film, CH) until 2013.
+After Meret Madörin worked as an assistant camera for numerous national and international feature films, TV movies and series, she completed a Master‘s degree in Cinematography at the Film University Babelsberg KONRAD WOLF (D).

-Creating a new world through filmmaking is her passion.
-She always strives to develop or portray a cinematic world that touches, encourages, entertains and creates connections between cultures, themes and people.
+Creating a new world through filmmaking is Meret Madörins passion.
+In her fictional and documentary work, she always strives to develop or portray a cinematic world that touches, encourages, entertains and creates connections between cultures, themes and people.
 Meret Madörin is based in Berlin and Zurich and enjoys working worldwide.
+Meret Madörin is represented by agent Patricia Barona from Talent Republic Agency, vice president of the SCS (Swiss Cinematographers Society) and member of the Women Cinematographers Network.

 AWARDS & NOMINATIONS